Jackie French: Awards and recognition

 French has won more than 60 awards in Australia and overseas and a number of her books have been shortlisted for numerous Australian and United States awards.

 In 2014, she was awarded the Queensland Literary Awards Griffith University children's Book Award and the Children's Book Council of Australia Book of the Year Notable Award for Refuge, which was also shortlisted for the NSW Premier's History Award in two categories – Children's and Community Relations.
 Her book The Road to Gundagai was shortlisted for the NSW Premier's History Awards, and short-listed for the 2016 Ethel Turner Prize for Young People's Literature, New South Wales Premier's Literary Awards.
 Her novels Hitler's Daughter and To the Moon and Back have been awarded the CBCA Children's Book of the Year Award in 2000 and 2005, and Pennies for Hitler won the 2013 New South Wales Premier's Young People History Award.
 Hitler's Daughter also won the UK Wow!
-Award, a Semi Grant Prix Japan Award and is listed as a blue ribbon book in the US.
+The award, a Semi Grant Prix Japan Award and is listed as a blue ribbon book in the US.

-Diary of a Wombat, illustrated by Bruce Whatley, has been translated into 23 languages and is the only picture book to win the Australian Book Industry Award.
+Diary of a Wombat, lustrated by Bruce Whatley, has been translated into 23 languages and is the only picture book to win the Australian Book Industry Award.
 It was also on The New York Times bestseller list.
 It has won the 2002 Booksellers Choice Award, Canberra's Own Outstanding List Award for Best Picture Book (2003), 2003 KOALA Awards, Best Picture Book, The Children Book Council of Australia Books I Love Best Yearly Award (2008), the 2003 ABA/AA Nielsen Book of the Year Award, 2003 American Library Association, Notable Book title, 2003 USA Cuffie Awards, Favourite Picture Book of the Year and Funniest Book, 2003, 2004 USA Benjamin Franklin Award, 2004 USA Lemmee Award, 2004 USA KIND Award and the 2007 Kids Reading Oz Choice Favourite Book Award.

 French was the 2014-15 Australian Children's Laureate and was a finalist in the 2014 Nib Waverley Library Award for Literature.
 She was awarded the 2015 Senior Australian of the Year.
 In 2016, French was appointed a Member of the Order of Australia for significant service to literature as an author of children's books, and as an advocate for improved youth literacy.
 In 2016 she received the Australian Book Industry Awards Pixie O'Harris award.